ros2/ros2_documentation/source/Contributing/CI-Server-Setup.rst

 For each job you'll want to check the ssh key being used for the git clone (only on Linux) and the ssh-agent.
 It should be set to the ssh key setup in the previous steps for the jenkins user.

-I also updated the slaves which the jobs will run on to make sure they matched the names of the slaves I added for Linux, OS X and Windows.
+I also updated the slaves which the jobs will run on to make sure they matched the names of the slaves I added for Linux, macOS and Windows.

 Disk space
 ----------